8 Basics of Programming

 cont=raw_input()

-do while loop while this kind of loop is not as common as while loops, it is still useful and can be neater in certain situations: lets take these two examples from wikipedia
+while this kind of loop is not as common as while loops, it is still useful and can be neater in certain situations:

 do {